Is the churches uses of medical missions limited to overseas?

 Churches and faith-based groups vaccinating can be a medical mission

 Batavia, Ill., June 3, 2021 — So the Chicago White Sox were offering incentives to promote COVID-19 vaccinations.
 What can the church do to promote vaccinations to their congregants and the local community?
 Can the church act as a medical mission station during a pandemic in America?
-Or is concept limited to oversees?
+Or is this concept limited to overseas?